 Observed sea level rise is tracking along the higher end of the Intergovernmental Panel on Climate Change (IPCC) projections and the trend is expected to continue.
 Coastal climate change hazards including coastal erosion and inundation attributable to rising sea levels, and changes to the frequency and intensity of storm events are expected.
-It can be argued that they are already being experience.
+It can be argued that they are already being experienced.
 The State Planning Policy 2.6 requires local governments to consider a 0.9m sea level rise.

 While shorelines are naturally dynamic, changes to sea levels, sediment supply and transport, and altered wave and swell patterns attributed to a changing climate will have different impacts in different local areas.
-Given the rapid development along the City's extensive coastline and localised accretion/erosion regimes, the City recognised that a more thorough understanding of coastal dynamics and coastal vulnerability at a local scale was required.
+Given the rapid development along the City's extensive coastline and localised accretion/erosion regimes, we recognised that a more thorough understanding of coastal dynamics and coastal vulnerability at a local scale was required.

 The Cockburn Sound Alliance is a collaboration between the cities of Cockburn, Fremantle, Kwinana and Rockingham and the Department of Defence.
 The focus of the project is to clarify areas at risk of climate change coastal vulnerability and areas that require further study to understand the risk within the Cockburn Sound, Owen Anchorage and Garden Island east.